 Here are 12 important tips for responsible pet ownership.
 Please read these carefully because they are paramount to being a great owner with a breed ambassador.
 In today’s media, responsible ownership and having stellar breed ambassadors is critically important to dispelling myths, misinformation, and breedism:

 - Never allow your dog to roam free.
 Your dog should always be leashed when outside of your home or fenced yard for their protection.
 Unlike a Golden Retriever, when a Pit Bull approaches a stranger unleashed, people will automatically assume that the dog is vicious and take quick action to remove the dog from their area.
-The public will not hesitate to call animal control, or even the cops, when they see a Pit Bull on the loose; bully breed dogs have been killed by police officers for no reason other than being in the street unleashed.
+The public will not hesitate to call animal control, or even the police, when they see a Pit Bull on the loose; bully breed dogs have been killed by police officers for no reason other than being in the street unleashed.
 This is an unfortunate truth.

 Note: Skip the training facility (or individual trainer) that uses prong, pinch, or shock collars, touts anything about dominance theory, or uses punitive methods for training.
 Some red flag terms/phrases to look for are: “master trainer”, “balanced trainer”, any kind of board and train option where you cannot be involved with what is going on, i.e. sending your dog away to be trained, “different training methods for different dogs”, the terms “alpha” or “pack leader”, etc. If you have questions, please always feel free to reach out and ask.
 You don’t want to train your dog with outdated and completely discredited methods and take the chance it will ruin your dog and your relationship.
 There are trainers out there who will try to hide what it is they do, at least initially to get your business.
 If they are telling you to do something to your dog that makes you uncomfortable, listen to your gut and leave.